Athens Parthenon Tickets & Tours | Complete Guide

 Parthenon is a Doric-style temple that was built in the 5th century.
 The architects Ictinus and Callicrates under the supervision of Phidias worked on the design of the temple.
 Parthenon is made out of Pentelic marble and rests on a base with 3 steps.
 There were 8 Doric columns in the front and 17 columns on each side.
 Each column was 10.4 meters high while the base of the Parthenon was 69.5 X 30.9 meters.
 To give the impression of absolute perfection, several elements were specifically composed and optical corrections were used.

 There are 92 carved metopes on the exterior walls of the Parthenon temple.
-A metope is a square black that is placed between three-channeled triglyph rocks.
+A metope is a black square that is placed between three-channeled triglyph rocks.
 The metopes present on the west side of the temple show the mythical battle between Ancient Greeks and the Amazons.
 It is not certain but seems to be the work of Kalamis.
 On the east façade, the metope depicts the mythical battle between the giants and the gods.
 The metopes on the north side show the Trojan war while the ones on the south side depict the battle between Lapiths and the mythical centaurs.

 One of the most interesting parts of Parthenon architecture is the Ionic frieze that runs along the entire walls of the temple.
 Frieze is a broad horizontal band that can be found in the inner chamber of the Parthenon.
 Carved using the bas-relief technique, the sculptures of the frieze were slightly raised from their background.
 According to Historians, the frieze depicts the Panathenaic procession to Acropolis.
 This special procession that takes place once every four years shows Athenians honoring Greek goddess Athena.
 They offer her sacrifices and a new peplo dress and once can see the procession get more crowded near the gods on the eastern side of Parthenon.